UC San Diego

 UC San Diego ranks 3rd among public universities for faculty elected to National Academies.
-Six Nobel laureates currently teach on campus, as well as recipients of the Pulitzer Prize, Fields Medal, MacArthur “Genius” Award, Guggenheim fellowships, Tony Award, Academy Award, Kyoto Prize, Balzan Prize and hundreds more.
+Six Nobel laureates currently teach on campus, as well as recipients of the Pulitzer Prize, Fields Medal, MacArthur “Genius” Award, Guggenheim fellowship, Tony Award, Academy Award, Kyoto Prize, Balzan Prize and hundreds more.
 Our scholars and researchers are also innovators with more than 300 startup businesses in the San Diego community.

 Clubs and activities

-Campus-wide and college-specific events, quarterly festivals and 550 student clubs and organizations, and several cross-cultural and community centers provide a full range of leadership and social opportunities.
+Campus-wide and college-specific events, quarterly festivals, 600 student clubs and organizations, and several cross-cultural and community centers provide a full range of leadership and social opportunities.

 UCSD Athletics features 23 intercollegiate programs for men and women.
 Triton teams have captured 30 national championships in the past 25 years.
 60 percent of the students play intramural sports.
 UCSD has 29 competitive sports clubs and 30 recreational clubs.

 Environment and tempo

 The serene setting of the San Diego campus, with its stands of giant eucalyptus trees and spectacular views of the Pacific Ocean, strikes a perfect balance with the academically charged atmosphere.
 The campus is 12 miles north of downtown San Diego and its vibrant nightlife, theaters and cultural activities.
-Breathtaking destinations abound for camping and hiking enthusiasts in the Laguna Mountains and Borrego Desert to the east, skiing at Big Bear to the northeast, or relaxing to the south on Mexico's scenic Baja Peninsula — all are only a short drive away.
+Breathtaking destinations abound for camping and hiking, snow sports, and ocean and beach activities.